ViCCo-Group/thingsvision/README.md

 Replace `cudatoolkit=11.0` above with the appropriate CUDA version on your machine (e.g., 10.2) or `cpuonly` when installing on a machine without a GPU.

+## IMPORTANT NOTES:

+1. Image data will automatically be converted into a ready-to-use dataset class, and subsequently wrapped with a `PyTorch` mini-batch dataloader to make neural activation extraction more efficient.

+2. If you happen to use the [THINGS image database](https://osf.io/jum2f/), make sure to correctly `unzip` all zip files (sorted from A-Z), and have all `object` directories stored in the parent directory `./images/` (e.g., `./images/object_xy/`) as well as the `things_concept.tsv` file stored in the `./data/` folder. `bash get_files.sh` does the latter for you.
+Images, however, must be downloaded from the [THINGS database](https://osf.io/jum2f/).

+3. Features can be extracted at every layer for all `torchvision`, `CORnet` and `CLIP` models.

+4. If you happen to be interested in an ensemble of `feature maps`, as introduced in this recent [COLING 2020 paper](https://www.aclweb.org/anthology/2020.coling-main.173/), you can simply extract an ensemble of `conv` or `max-pool` layers.
+The ensemble can additionally be concatenated with the activations of the penultimate layer, and subsequently transformed into a lower-dimensional space with `PCA` to reduce noise and only keep those dimensions that account for most of the variance.

+5. The script automatically extracts features for the specified `model` and `layer` and stores them together with the `targets` in `out_path` (see above).

+6. Since 4-way tensors cannot be easily saved to disk, they must be sliced into different parts to be efficiently stored as a matrix.
+The helper function `tensor2slices` will slice any 4-way tensor (activations extraced from `features.##`) automatically for you, and will save it as a matrix in a file called `activations.txt`.
+To merge the slices back into the original shape (i.e., 4-way tensor) simply call `slices2tensor` which takes `out_path` and `file_name` (see above) as input arguments (e.g., `tensor = slices2tensor(PATH, file)`).

+7. If you happen to extract hidden unit activations for many images, it is possible to run into `MemoryErrors`.
+To circumvent such problems, a helper function called `split_activations` will split the activation matrix into several batches, and stores them in separate files.
+For now, the split parameter is set to `10`.
+Hence, the function will split the activation matrix into `10` files.
+This parameter can, however, easily be modified in case you need more (or fewer) splits.
+To merge the separate activation batches back into a single activation matrix, just call `merge_activations` when loading the activations (e.g., `activations = merge_activations(PATH)`).

 ## Extract features at specific layer of a state-of-the-art `torchvision`, `CORnet` or `CLIP` model

 ### Example call for AlexNet: